yallen011/ui-exercise/README.md

 This application should meet the following basic requirements:

   * Uses color scheme similar to that of Gmail
-  * Displays a list of emails with name, title, date and tags
+  * Displays a list of emails with name, title, date and tags based on provided emails.json file.
   * Allows for selection of one or more emails by the end user
   * Allows users to perform a number of actions on one more more selected emails
-  * Shows a sidebar that shows a number of folders and tags
+  * Shows a sidebar that shows a number of tags
   * Options to display the tabular data in different ways (this is intentionally vague, would like to see you explore different ways to represent the data)
   * Table cells should be viewable at all resolutions above 320px